paqtcom/graphite-design-system/packages/core/src/components/way-menu-item/readme.md

 ### `removeFocus() => Promise<void>`

-Removes focus from the button.
+Removes focus from the menu item.

 #### Returns